 The Good Men Project was founded by Tom Matlack in 2009.
 The project is a glimpse of what enlightened masculinity might look like in the 21 st century.

 Topics include tackling the issues and questions that are most relevant to men’s live.
 They frequently write about fatherhood, family, sports, and aging.

 The blog is empowering and will most certainly change your mindset.
 You will open doors you didn’t even know were closed.

 The Guardian is one of the most popular online British news and media websites in the UK with over 17 million readers per month.

 Their blog on ‘men’s health’ covers a range of taboo subjects, and acts as a voice for men’s health.
 You can expect research-backed articles and topics such as mental health, sex and sport.

-Truck driver by day, writer by night, Bryan or The Relaxed Male blog is aimed at males who want to change their mindset.
+A truck driver by day, a writer by night, Bryan or The Relaxed Male blog is aimed at males who want to change their mindset.

 The blog includes important topics such as happiness, friendships and goals.
 There are also loads of useful resources asides articles, such as podcasts and videos.

 Young Men’s Health is a website developed by the Division of Adolescent and Young Adult Medicine at Boston Children’s Hospital.
 The mission of the organisation is to help young men improve their understanding of normal health and development, as well as empower individuals around the world to take an active role in their own health care.